GLOBAL MARKETS-Developed, emerging markets diverge as Fed keeps rates steady

 Emerging market equities rose to one-month highs on Friday, with MSCI's broadest emerging market index up 0.6 percent and on track for the biggest weekly rise since early April, with 3.7 percent gains.

-Yellen explicitly noted the central bank was focusing on the slowdown in China and emerging markets, saying one key issue is a risk of a more abrupt slowdown in China.
+However, Japan's Nikkei average, in line with other developed equity markets, ended three days of gains to close 2 percent lower.

-The dollar was still on the defensive after falling more than 1 percent just after the Fed's decision.
-The dollar index against a basket of major currencies was down 0.2 percent to 94.318; earlier it hit a low of 94.063.
+In currencies, the dollar was still on the defensive after falling more than 1 percent just after the Fed's decision.
+The dollar index against a basket of major currencies was down a quarter of one percent to a three-week low of 94.301 on Friday.

 Gold took heart from the dollar's travails and hit a two-week high of $1,139 per ounce.
-It last stood at $1,138.
-(Reporting by David Gaffen; additional reporting by Jamie McGeever in London; Editing by Nick Zieminski; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)
+It last stood at $1,136.
+(Reporting by Jamie McGeever; Editing by Larry king; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)

 * On Jan 18, entered agreement with certain shareholders providing for termination of certain pending litigation - SEC filing